NollieChtn6/Password-Generator/README.md

 A deployed [version](https://password-generator.nolliechtn6.com/) of the project is now available! 🚀

+This project was also a good opportunity to learn more about unit tests with Vitest.

 ## ✨ Features

 - **Customizable password options**: users can select the type of characters to include, such as uppercase, lowercase, numbers, and special characters.